dable6646/Group4-Assignment5_Spellcheck-CSC242/README.md

 g++ -std=c++11 -o Spellcheck Spellcheck.cpp

 ## Testing Program:
->> After compiling the program you should see the Spellcheck.exe program file
+>> After compiling the program you should see the 'Spellcheck.exe' program file
 >> Now Run the following: .\Spellcheck sample_input.txt